eoinlarkin/pi-hole-config/README.md

 - Update the packages on the Raspberry Pi:
 `sudo apt-get update && sudo apt-get upgrade`

 - Install git on the Raspberry Pi:
+`sudo apt install git`

 - Run the following code in Terminal :
     ```